tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

 	npm run start
 ```

-When I work with some Java or Kotlin projects with `maven` I have a `Makefile` like this:
+When I work with some Java or Kotlin projects with `maven` I have the following `Makefile`:

 ```bash
 clean: